oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

  3. If the authorization server allows for flows without PKCE, it will create a code that is not bound to any PKCE code challenge.
- 4. The attacker now redirects the user's browser to an authorization response URL that contains the code for the attacker's session with the AS.
+ 4. The attacker now redirects the user's browser to an authorization response URL that contains the code for the attacker's session with the authorization server.
- 5. The user's browser sends the authorization code to the client, which will now try to redeem the code for an access token at the AS.
+ 5. The user's browser sends the authorization code to the client, which will now try to redeem the code for an access token at the authorization server.
 The client will send `code_verifier=abc` as the PKCE code verifier in the token request.
  6. Since the authorization server sees that this code is not bound to any PKCE code challenge, it will not check the presence or contents of the